acworkma/azlab/hclab/readme.md

 - variables.azcli - defines variables to be included in other scripts
 - resourcegroup.azcli - creates the resource group
+- cleanup.azcli - deletes the resource group and all resources in it

 ### Azure Service Bus